openfaas/docs/docs/architecture/production.md

 It is recommended that you have high-availability for the OpenFaaS components including:

 * OpenFaaS gateway

+    The gateway supports more than one replica and can be auto-scaled with HPAv2

 * OpenFaaS queue-worker

+    Scale the queue worker replicas according to the maximum level of asynchronous tasks you want to process in parallel.

 You may also want to set a minimum availability level for each function of > 1.